Artur-Sg/contributors-hunter/README.md

 # Contributors Hunter (Test assignment)

-Application which have the possibility to peek the contributors of the repositories of the arbitrary public GitHub organization.
+Application allows to peek the contributors of the repositories of the arbitrary public GitHub organization.

+# Application description

+The main page consists of available organizations.
+User can search upon organizations and pick one.
+If organization name is well-known it's possible to toggle search to 'exact search mode'.
+In this mode user redirects to organization page right away after enter organization name into input search field.
+On the organization page is possible to observe main information, repositories, contributors and members of the organization.
+User is able to add members to favorite list.
+Favorites page available on clicking heart icon on the top right window corner.
+It's also possible to remove members from favorites.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.